MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-product-info-for-apps-and-add-ons.md

 [!code-cs[GetProductInfo](./code/InAppPurchasesAndLicenses_RS1/cs/GetAddOnInfoPage.xaml.cs#GetAddOnInfo)]

-## Get info for add-ons for the current app that the user is entitled to use
+## Get info for add-ons for the current app that the user has purchased

-To get Store product info for add-ons that the current user is entitled to use, use the [GetUserCollectionAsync](https://docs.microsoft.com/uwp/api/Windows.Services.Store.StoreContext#Windows_Services_Store_StoreContext_GetUserCollectionAsync_) method.
+To get Store product info for add-ons that the current user has purchased, use the [GetUserCollectionAsync](https://docs.microsoft.com/uwp/api/Windows.Services.Store.StoreContext#Windows_Services_Store_StoreContext_GetUserCollectionAsync_) method.
 This is an asynchronous method that returns a collection of  [StoreProduct](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.aspx) objects that represent each of the add-ons.
 You must pass a list of strings to this method that identify the types of add-ons you want to retrieve.
 For a list of the supported string values, see the [ProductKind](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.productkind.aspx) property.

 > [!NOTE]
 > If the app has many add-ons, you can alternatively use the [GetUserCollectionWithPagingAsync](https://msdn.microsoft.com/library/windows/apps/mt706581.aspx) method to use paging to return the add-on results.